kaaproject/sample-apps/scripts/cmakegen/README.md

 * `Embedded.cmake` -- is used to define CMake target for multiplatform (posix + embedded targets) applications.
 * `Posix.cmake` -- is used to define CMake target for posix-only applications.
-* `Definitions.cmake` -- Template for user-specified compile-time definitions.
+* `Definition.cmake` -- Template for user-specified compile-time definitions.

 # Template variables